corda/corda-docs/content/en/docs/cenm/1.3/identity-manager.md

 ```

 ### Admin RPC
-For the usage of the RPC API in Identity Manager a config property called `adminListener` has to be defined.
+To use the RPC API in the Identity Manager Service, you must define a configuration property called `adminListener`.
 Example:
 ```docker
 adminListener = {